Do you wear your busy-ness like a badge of honour?

 Your boundaries are those written into your employment contract, such as contracted working hours.
 If an employer expects you to step beyond those agreed boundaries they should compensate you accordingly – i.e. time off in lieu or overtime – That’s only reasonable and fair.

-As you’re your own boss, you need to set your own boundaries.
-If you do step outside of those boundaries – i.e. spending the evening you should be spending with your family at an event – you need to compensate yourself for it.
+As your own boss, you need to set your own boundaries.
+If you do step outside of those boundaries – i.e. spending time you should be spending with your family at an event – you need to compensate yourself for it.
 Either be making it pay for itself or by giving yourself the time off in lieu.

 A fair day’s work for a fair day’s pay